The ‘Full House’ house in San Francisco lists for $6.5M — and we finally get to see inside

 Jeff Franklin

-More TV homes
+More iconic TV homes

 Is the ‘Gilmore Girls’ House Real?
 Lorelai And Rory’s Cozy Stars Hollow Home